doc22940/chiriboga.github.io/_posts/2018-05-14-cool-sass-margin-padding-mixin.markdown

 You can also check out the CodePen example below.
 <p data-height="400" data-theme-id="0" data-slug-hash="gzBxvP" data-default-tab="css,result" data-user="chiriboga" data-embed-version="2" data-pen-title="Margins and Padding" class="codepen">See the Pen <a href="https://codepen.io/chiriboga/pen/gzBxvP/">Margins and Padding</a> by Richard Chiriboga (<a href="https://codepen.io/chiriboga">@chiriboga</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+Need some help with your SCSS? contact me using the form below: